Last Updated on May 17, 2022

-Lately, I’ve been feeling a tad bit burnt out.
-I will confess that this is partly because I’m not getting enough sleep.
+Lately, I’ve been feeling a tad burnt out.
+I will confess this is partly because I’m not getting enough sleep.
 But there’s another part of me that’s convinced sleep can’t be the only reason I’m feeling this way.

 As someone who preaches about creating a balance between your mind, body, and soul, I haven’t been finding a great balance lately.

 I need to take some of my own advice and make sure I’m creating this balance in my life.
 After all, our health is not one-dimensional.
 I truly believe we need to look at our health and well-being from a holistic perspective.

 To find balance, we must nourish the three parts that make up our whole being: mind, body, and soul.
 As I was brainstorming ways to refresh these three areas, I thought I’d share the ideas I came up with.

 Of course, the goal is not to do everything on this list.
 That would only cause more overwhelm.
 Instead, I hope this gives you a few ideas to nourish your whole self.
 If you need a breath of fresh air in your life, here are 25 tips for a healthy mind, body, and soul!